Girls Just Want to Have Fun (film): Plot

 Janey Glenn is an army brat whose father Robert has retired from the Army and relocated to Chicago, home of her favorite dance show Dance TV.
-At her Catholic girls school, she quickly makes a new friend in Lynne Stone, a fellow fan of Dance TV.
+At her Catholic girls' school, she quickly makes a new friend in Lynne Stone, a fellow fan of Dance TV.
 Although Robert nixes the idea of her going to downtown Chicago to try out for Dance TV, Janey accompanies Lynne to the auditions anyway.

 At the auditions, spoiled rich Natalie Sands becomes the enemy when she narrowly misses Lynne while parking her car.
 Auditions are going well until Lynne's partner is cut (Natalie bribed Lynne's partner to sabotage her).
 Janey and local high schooler Jeff shine, and are partnered together once they make the finals.
 He loves to dance, though he feels pressured to attend trade school after graduation, as his father did before him.

 Initially, Janey and Jeff butt heads due to their disparate upbringings.
 Despite his natural ability, he has never taken a class, while she has been taking both gymnastics and dance classes for ten years.
 Helping them to get off on the wrong foot is also Janey's inability to practice, due to her strict father's rules.
-Things are further complicated by Natalie's meddling, she discovers Janey skipped choir practice to meet Jeff and calls her father to tell, posing as a Sister.
+Things are further complicated by Natalie's meddling.
+She discovers Janey skipped choir practice to meet Jeff and calls her father to tell, posing as a Sister (teacher in Catholic school).

-An excellent opportunity for both girls to get back at Natalie presents itself when Jeff is invited to her coming out party.
+An excellent opportunity for both girls to get back at Natalie presents itself when Jeff is invited to her coming-out party.
 They make 150 copies of her invitation (provided by Jeff's best friend Drew) and give them to odd characters all over town.
-Jeff and Drew attend the party, watching the chaos ensue when all of the oddballs with invites show up (as do Lynne, Janey and Jeff's sister Maggie, watching from the window).
+Jeff and Drew attend the party, watching the chaos ensue when all of the oddballs with invites show up (as do Lynne, Janey, and Jeff's sister Maggie, watching from the window).

 Janey and Jeff become close through their rehearsals.
 One night, he tells her to meet him at a club, not the rehearsal studio.
-While enjoying some unstructured dance time, Jeff is taken away by a girl who locked her keys in her car.
+While enjoying some unstructured dance time, Jeff is taken away by a girl who locks her keys in her car.
 Meanwhile, a large admirer moves in on Janey.
 On Jeff's return, a fight ensues, Jeff sucker-punches the much larger man, and they run out of the club together.
-Once at Janey's, she is aglow over her life now: she is in the running to become a Dance TV regular, has a great best friend, as well as a boyfriend.
+Once at Janey's, she is aglow over her life now: she is in the running to become a Dance TV regular and has a great best friend as well as a boyfriend.
 They finally kiss before she excitedly runs inside.